-Summary Description: The Department of Pharmacology of Columbia University seeks one or more Postdoctoral Research Scientists to join our team in studies of the ion channel expression, drug modulation, and regulatory responses for ion channels expressed in mammalian cell lines and in cardiac myocytes derived from induced pluripotent stem cells.
+Summary Description: The Department of Pharmacology of Columbia University seeks one or more Postdoctoral Research Scientists to join our team in studies of expression, drug modulation, and regulatory responses for ion channels expressed in mammalian cell lines and in cardiac myocytes derived from induced pluripotent stem cells.
 The position(s) will involve structure-function analysis of ion channel activity, cell culture of lines expressing channels, molecular biological techniques to engineer mutations in channel genes, and general laboratory skills in data analysis using commercial and lab-specific programs.
 Extensive experience in whole cell and single channel patch clamp recording and analysis is essential to this position.

-Minimum Qualifications: Ph.D. in Pharmacology, Physiology or related sciences is required.
+Preferred Qualifications: Ph.D. in Pharmacology, Physiology or related sciences is required.

 As a member of the National Collegiate Athletic Association (NCAA) and the Council of Ivy Group Presidents (Ivy League), it is imperative that members of the Columbia University community, in all matters related to the intercollegiate athletics program, exhibit the highest professional standards and ethical behavior with regard to adherence to NCAA, Conference, University, and Department of Intercollegiate Athletics and Physical Education rules and regulations.